Coherent Information Phase Transition in a Noisy Quantum Circuit

-\emph{Analytical analysis.} When random unitary gates are drawn from the Haar measure, the coherent information can be mapped onto the free energy difference of a classical statistical mechanics model under different boundary conditions~\cite{bao2020, jian2020a, zhou2019, li2021a}.
+\emph{Analytical analysis---}When random unitary gates are drawn from the Haar measure, the coherent information can be mapped onto the free energy difference of a classical statistical mechanics model under different boundary conditions using the replica trick~\cite{bao2020, jian2020a, zhou2019, li2021a}.
 Specifically, we have

 where